redjax/MSLearn-AzureBicep/README.md

 Notes & code from working through the [Fundamentals of Bicep course on Microsoft Learn](https://learn.microsoft.com/en-us/training/paths/fundamentals-bicep/)

 Paths in the [FundamentalsOfBicep/Modules](./FundamentalsOfBicep/Modules) directory represent learning modules along the Fundamentals of Bicep training path.
-I did not create modules for each and every modules, only the ones that have us write code.
+I did not create examples for each and every modules, only the ones that have us write code or that I took notes on.

 ## Table of Contents